yassato/RegressionFDS/README.md

 ## Directory

 ### application
-Source code and/or input data for empirical data analyses on *Arabidopsis halleri*, *Ischnura elegans*, and *Arabidopsis thaliana*.
+Source code and/or input data for empirical analyses on *Arabidopsis halleri*, *Ischnura elegans*, and *Arabidopsis thaliana*.

 ### simulation
 Source code for simulations, numerical examples, and their figure presentation.